Managing aircraft noise in our community

 As an industry, we recognise that aircraft noise is a concern for some of our neighbours.
 Managing aircraft noise is a priority across all of the aviation industry and is the joint responsibility of a number of organisations.

-The SMART Approaches trial flight paths in Auckland have been specifically designed to reduce carbon emissions, flight times and the distance flown over residential areas – thereby minimising noise impacts on the community.
-The flight paths trials have also resulted in fewer flights over East and South Auckland.
+The SMART Approach flight paths in Auckland have been specifically designed to reduce carbon emissions, flight times and the distance flown over residential areas – thereby minimising noise impacts on the community.

 The final SMART Approaches report from the trial in 2012 and 2013 also confirmed that from September 2015 all jets flying conventional flight paths from the north would no longer be able to make visual approaches to Auckland Airport.
 Visual approaches are considered to create more noise than instrument-based approaches.
 Visual approaches to the airport from the north by wide-body jets, such as the B777, were stopped in September 2014.